 This is the second of two planned projects to reduce inflow and infiltration in the original Northeast Interceptor sewer upstream of Pumping Station 10.
 The work consists of testing each joint of the 48-inch diameter sewer for water tightness and injecting grout as needed to seal any leaks.
 The first phase of the project involved approximately 2,600 feet of sewer, and the work was performed in 2020-2021.
 The second phase of the project addressed the remaining 2,500 feet of sewer in the section to be rehabilitated.
-Visu-Sewer began work on the project in November of 2021, and it is expected that all work will be completed and that the project will be closed out before the end of 2022.
-The anticipated total project cost of \$270,000 will be paid for from cash in the capital projects fund.
+Visu-Sewer began work on the project in November of 2021, and the work was accepted by the District's Commission on July 28, 2022.

-WEST INTERCEPTOR - SHOREWOOD RELIEF (PHASE 1)
+WEST INTERCEPTOR-SHOREWOOD RELIEF (PHASE 1)